Iterative Refinement

 Documented: March 5, 2024

 ALMA SPT2349-56 (Jan 7, 2026): Intracluster gas observed at 5× the expected temperature.
-Star formation proceeding at 5,000× the rate predicted by standard models.
-Both directly consistent with the framework's information-driven thermodynamic enhancement prediction.
+Star formation at 5,000× the predicted rate.
+Both directly consistent with information-driven thermodynamic enhancement.

 Scientific Impact

-This result completes the first four-prediction validation arc.
-Four independent phenomena across three domains, specifically cosmological structure evolution, quantum computing, and astrophysical thermodynamics, all confirming the information substrate model.
-No single prediction was surprising on its own.
+This completes the first four-prediction validation arc.
+Four independent phenomena across three domains all confirm the information substrate model.
 The convergence of all four is what is compelling.

 Scientific Priority